wultra/powerauth-crypto/powerauth-docs/source/tutorial/mobile-api.md

 - **Vault unlocking** - Mobile API must publish secure vault unlocking endpoints for standard PowerAuth 2.0 API, so that client is able to unlock vault and retrieve original device private key.
 - **Request signing** - Mobile API must call PowerAuth 2.0 Server for all endpoints that should validate the signature.

-_Pro tip: You may speed up your development by reusing the example project (for example the model classes)._

 ## Prerequisites for the tutorial

 - Running PowerAuth 2.0 Server with available SOAP interface.